 Message flows can be driven by JMS transports.
-Supported JMS providers include the embedded JMS provider in WebSphere Application Server Version 6.0; see WebSphere Broker JMS Transport.
+Supported JMS providers include the embedded JMS provider in WebSphere Application Server Version 6.0.

 New TimeoutControl and TimeoutNotification nodes allow message flows to be driven periodically rather than by an external event; see TimeoutControl node and TimeoutNotification node.